 Our History — a Legacy of Innovation

 Mediware was founded in 1970, and in 1980, the founding organization was purchased and incorporated under the name Hemocare, Inc. It was then that the company began developing its specialized blood banking information system known as Hemocare.
-Ultimately, that system became the first of its kind to achieve FDA 510(k) clearance as a medical device for use in securing the safety of the nation’s blood supply.
+Ultimately, that system was one of the first of its kind to achieve FDA 510(k) clearance as a medical device for use in securing the safety of the nation’s blood supply.

 In July 1996, the company acquired the LifeLine product from Western Star, which, at the time, resulted in the combination of the two most dominant systems in the blood banking space.
 Through this combination, a new advanced blood management system known as Hemocare LifeLine (HCLL) was born.
 That system, now known as HCLL™ Transfusion, grew to become the industry’s leading blood management system and remains the market leader today.

 When the company acquired pharmacy software supplier Digimedics, Inc., in 1990, Mediware changed its name to Mediware Information Systems, Inc., reflecting the company’s newly broadened scope of services.
 Then, in 1996, Mediware acquired the Pharmakon division of Continental Healthcare Systems, including the JAC Pharmacy Stock Control System division, which is located in the United Kingdom.
 With these acquisitions, Mediware more than doubled its presence in the pharmacy information systems space and gained entry into the European market.